Does your libido change after weight loss surgery?

-Quality of Life after Weight Loss Surgery
+Plastic Surgery after Weight Loss Surgery

 If you want to learn more about post-bariatric weight loss surgery, contact Dr Carmen Munteanu today.
 In your first consultation, you can discuss what you can expect from surgery and if it is right for you.

 Dr Carmen can also give you information about any necessary post-weight loss procedures including: